slicknode/graphql-query-complexity/README.md

     last estimator in the chain for a default value.
 *   **[`fieldConfigEstimator`](src/estimators/simple/README.md):** The field config estimator lets you set a numeric value or a custom estimator function in the field config of your schema.
+*   **[`directiveEstimator`](src/estimators/directive/README.md):** Set the complexity via a directive in your schema definition (for example via GraphQL SDL)
 *   **[`legacyEstimator`](src/estimators/legacy/README.md):** The legacy estimator implements the logic of previous versions.
 Can be used to gradually migrate your codebase to new estimators.
 *   PR welcome...

+Consult the documentation of each estimator for information about how to use them.

 ## Creating Custom Estimators